FMMT666/launchpad.py/README.md

 Bad news.
 As it seems, the MIDI SysEx messages don't work in Windows 10.
 As for now, the LEDs can only be controlled by "LedCtrlRawByCode()" and "LedCtrlXYByCode()".
+This only affects Windows 10.

 ---